fugue/regula/README.md

  -  `tests/`:
       *  `tests/lib`: internal tests for the library.
       *  `tests/rules/`: tests for the various rules.
-      *  `tests/rules/inputs`: terraform files that can be used to generate Rego files.
+      *  `tests/rules/inputs`: CloudFormation and terraform files that can be used to generate Rego files.
       *  `tests/examples/`: tests for the example rules.
       *  `tests/examples/inputs`: input files for the example rules.